woernerm/fluent_anvil_copy/README.md

 me!</h1>
 ```
 If you do not initialize a Fluent instance, you will see "Localize me!".
 As soon as the
-Fluent instance is initialized (e.g. with locale es-MX), the text changes to
+Fluent instance is initialized (e.g., with locale es-MX), the text changes to
 "Hola ⁨world⁩".
 If Fluent would fail for some reason, the default text (in
 this case "Localize me!") would be shown.